Are you ready for a campaign?

 At West Wind Consulting, we believe that, like campaigns, feasibility studies accomplish much more than the testing of the project and proposed campaign goal.
 Thatâ€™s why we focus on the quality of the process for our clientâ€™s interviewees.
 From the point of invitation through the interview and follow-up, we work hard to make sure that your intervieweesâ€™ experience is professional and meaningful, and that it provides an important opportunity for them to feel closer and more connected to your organization.

 The feasibility study results in a report presenting the findings of the interview process and outlining a series of recommendations for proceeding, including: a suggested goal, a general campaign strategy, proposed changes to improve the case for support, and a proposed campaign timeline.

 How will you make sure your campaign stays on track?

-Once your organization decides to proceed with a campaign, on-going campaign counsel services can help you stay on track.
-Usually for the duration of a capital campaign, on-going counsel services include assistance in developing and implementing a more comprehensive campaign plan, recruiting and training volunteers, identifying a pool of prospective donors, developing strategies that help prepare donors to be asked to give, and developing individual strategies for soliciting top prospective donors.
+Once your organization decides to proceed with a campaign, ongoing campaign counsel services can help you stay on track by providing a consistent level of focus and accountability that helps staff, leaders, and volunteers maintain energy and momentum throughout the campaign.
+Usually for the duration of a campaign, ongoing counsel services include assistance in developing and implementing a comprehensive campaign plan, training volunteers, identifying a pool of prospective donors, developing strategies that help prepare donors to be asked to give, and developing individual strategies for soliciting top prospective donors.
 We also advise on the development of creative and meaningful recognition programs for campaign donors and help resolve complex issues that may arise during the campaign.
-One way in which counsel can be most helpful is simply to provide a consistent level of focus and accountability that helps everyone associated with the campaign, including staff, organizational leaders and volunteers maintain energy and momentum throughout the campaign.